bitcoinhodler/glacier/docs/_docs/setup/create-boot-usb.md

       1. PC: Varies by manufacturer; option will often say “USB” and/or “UEFI”.
         a.
 On the recommended Dell laptop, select “USB1” under “UEFI OPTIONS”.
         b.
 The recommended Acer laptop does not have a boot menu.
 See below for instructions.
-      2. Mac: Click the “EFI Boot” option and then click the up arrow underneath it.53 You do not need to select a network at this time. iv.
+      2. Mac: Click the “EFI Boot” option and then click the up arrow underneath it.
+You do not need to select a network at this time.
+If more than one identical “EFI boot” option is shown, you may need to guess and reboot if you pick the wrong one. iv.
 Some laptops don’t have a boot device selection menu, and you need to go into the BIOS configuration and change the boot order so that the USB drive is first.
       1. On the recommended Acer laptop:
         a.
 Press F2 while booting to enter BIOS configuration.